-Violet (Piccolo) – Danbury Township Post Office: 1881 – 1899 Location: 41.518380, -82.807741 on Church Rd at the intersection of Port Clinton Eastern Rd (County Rd 5) Remnants: St. Paul Lutheran Church & Cemetery on the east side of Church Rd about a 1/2 mile north of the intersection, former school on the south side of Port Clinton Eastern Rd at the intersection of Von Glahn Rd Description: Violet was a farming & railroad town established in the mid-1800s.
-Saint Paul Lutheran Church, which was also the town’s school in its early days, was built in 1845 & is an impressive sight to see as it proudly stands the test of time.
-There was also a Methodist church on Von Glahn Rd a 1/2 mile west of the GPS coordinates in the mid-1800s to early-1900s.
-A nice two-story school was constructed in 1898 on the south side of Port Clinton Eastern Rd on land donated by the Behrman family.
+Violet – Danbury Township Location: 41.518380, -82.807741 on Church Rd at the intersection of Port Clinton Eastern Rd (County Rd 5) Remnants: St. Paul Lutheran Church and Cemetery on the east side of Church Rd about 1/2 of a mile north of the intersection, former school on the south side of Port Clinton Eastern Rd at the intersection of Von Glahn Rd Description: Violet was a farming and railroad town established in the mid-1800s.
+Saint Paul Lutheran Church, which was also the town’s school in its early days, was built in 1845 and is an impressive sight to see as it proudly stands the test of time.
+There was also a Methodist church on Von Glahn Rd 1/2 of a mile west of the GPS coordinates in the mid-1800s to early 1900s.
+A nice two-story school was constructed in 1898 on the south side of Port Clinton Eastern Rd on land donated by the Behrman (Beerman) family.
 It currently houses the Danbury Township Zoning Department.
 The Lakeside & Marblehead Railroad was the first to arrive in the area.
 Its former path can be spotted on satellite maps just south of the GPS coordinates.
 Another railroad line was just north of the GPS coordinates.
 The tracks are long gone, but some of its bed is still intact east of Church Rd.